From today (11 October) we are improving the price on three of our standard residential fixed rates.

 A split mortgage can allow customers to tailor their mortgage to suit.
 For example, split part of the mortgage to a variable interest rate, and part to a fixed rate.

-There is also Joint Borrower - Sole Proprietor, which gives those looking to buy a property or remortgage additional borrowing power which otherwise may have been beyond their reach.
-This can be particularly useful for parents, grandparents and / or a guardian, who already own their home and have a good income, looking for alternative ways to help enhance their loved ones borrowing parameter.
+There's also Joint Borrower - Sole Proprietor, which gives those looking to buy a property additional borrowing power which otherwise may have been beyond their reach.
+This can be particularly useful for parents, grandparents or a guardian who already own their home and have a good income, but are looking for alternative ways to help enhance their loved ones borrowing power.